 TSMC’s CoWoS advanced packaging technology is growing at an 80% compound annual growth rate to meet the surging demand for AI hardware.
 With Nvidia having already reserved much of the available capacity, experts warn that advanced packaging could become the next major bottleneck in the semiconductor industry.

-NASA has engineered a highly redundant, eight-CPU computer architecture for the Artemis II mission to manage all safety-critical functions in deep space.
-The system utilizes a “fail-silent” design to ensure continuous operation by detecting and bypassing hardware failures or radiation-induced errors.
+NASA has engineered a highly redundant, eight-CPU computing architecture to manage all safety-critical functions of the Orion capsule during the Artemis II mission.
+The system utilizes a “fail-silent” design to ensure continuous operation in deep space by detecting and isolating hardware failures or radiation-induced errors.

 - How NASA Built Artemis IIβs Fault-Tolerant Computer β cacm.acm.org